-Currently, I am organizing a conference Language and Culture in Post-Maidan Ukraine: Transformations at Work.
+In 2016, I organized a conference Language and Culture in Post-Maidan Ukraine: Transformations at Work.
 First online conference of the Nationalities, Culture and Language Policies Cluster.
 The Research Initiative on Democratic Reforms in Ukraine [RIDRU] project.
-University of Alberta, Edmonton, AB [http://ridru.artsrn.ualberta.ca/2016/03/30/call-for-papers-language-and-culture-in-post-maidan-ukraine/] (27 October)
+University of Alberta, Edmonton, AB (27 October)

-Since 2014, together with Olena Sivachenko (PhD Candidate) and Oksana Perets (Research Fellow until Winter 2016), I continue to work on developing a new collection of teaching and learning resources for the Beginners’ Ukrainian level.
-Specifically, we already designed the Blended-learning Model resources, which were introduced in our UKR 111-112 in Fall 2015-Winter 2016.
+Since 2014, together with Olena Sivachenko (PhD Candidate) and Oksana Perets (Research Fellow until Winter 2016), and with Sergiy Kozakov I continue to work on developing a new textbook for the Beginners’ Ukrainian level, PodorozhiUA ('TravelsUA').
+Specifically, we designed the Blended-learning Model textbook, which was introduced in our UKR 111-112 in Fall 2015-Winter 2016.
 This model is an innovative method of combining face-to-face and on-line learning, while maintaining the same number of contact hours.
 It is a method of instruction/learning is becoming increasingly popular at post-secondary institutions.

 O. Sivachenko and I have also studied students’ perceptions toward the Blended-learning model.
 I published my portion of the study in the Journal of the National Council of LCTL.